mustafaalkan64/TendersManagement/README.md

 - **Razor Pages** for UI Development
 - **MsSql** for Database
 - **User, Role, and Permission Management** for Access Control
+- **DocumentFormat.OpenXml** For Edit, Save and Export Word Documentation

 ## Installation & Setup